newbornfest/newbornfest.github.io/README.md

 [Tallink Spa & Conference Hotel, Tallinn, Estonia](https://www.youtube.com/watch?v=RZ1c2jK5tfM)

-## Why?

-- Get inspired and benefit from a variety of photography strategies to help your business grow.
+**Get inspired and benefit from a variety of photography strategies to help your business grow.**

-- Succeed faster, together!

-- Grow as a photographer and learn from the well-known keynote speakers in the industry.

-- Create new connections and grow your photography business.

-- Grow as a Photographer with Like-Minded Professionals.

 ## About